Algorithmic Persuasion with Evidence: Preliminaries

 \subsection{Results and Contribution}

 We provide polynomial-time exact and approximation algorithms as well as hardness results for the general problems and the domains with more structure described above.

-We first consider the case of the constrained equilibrium problem.
-The existence of a sequential equilibrium is implied by~\cite{GlazerR06}; we show that it can always be computed in polynomial time by repeatedly solving a maximum flow problem.
+For the constrained equilibrium problem, we show that a Bayes-Nash equilibrium can always be computed in polynomial time by repeatedly solving a maximum flow problem.
 We compare the utility obtained in an equilibrium with the one achievable with commitment power, for the sender and the receiver, respectively.
 Formally, we define and bound the ratio of the utilities for best and worst-case equilibria, in the spirit of prices of anarchy and stability.
 For the receiver, it is known that the price of stability is $1$~\cite{GlazerR06}; we show that the price of anarchy is $2$.
 For the sender we show that both ratios are unbounded.
 This substantial utility gain provides further motivation to study problems with commitment power.
+Our results for constrained delegation and persuasion are summarized in Table~\ref{Table1}.